 How do I enter?

-Click on the SUBMIT YOUR ENTRIES HERE tab and select ‘High School’ or ‘WLU Students’ entry.
-Fill out the form and upload your file.
+Between February 15 and March 20, click on the SUBMIT YOUR ENTRIES HERE tab and select ‘High School’ or ‘WLU Students’ entry.
+Fill out the form and upload your file(s).

 Contact the Festival Director if you have any questions about entering your work.